pixelnest/pixelnest.github.io/work/bulletml-for-unity/dependencies/index.md

 In addition to Unity 4.3 or superior, the plugin requires two extra libraries (bundled with the package in the `/Plugins` folder):

-* **BulletMLLib.dll**: a C# BulletML implementation (parser and engine) based on this open-source [repository](https://github.com/dmanning23/BulletMLLib/).
+* **BulletMLLib.dll**: a C# BulletML implementation (parser and engine).
+We embed the dll only in the plugin as we found it easier to distribute.

+  But we understand that you may need to have an access to the source code.
+That's why we released our [open-source fork on GitHub](https://github.com/pixelnest/BulletMLLib), please feel free to have a look or even make your own version.

-  We have mainly modified and updated the library to make it work on the Unity framework.
+  We have mainly modified and updated the library to make it work on the Unity 4.3 framework.

 * **Equationator.dll**: an [open-source library](https://github.com/dmanning23/Equationator) to compute an equation from a `String`.